dms-vep/Tufted-duck-MHCII-DMS/README.md

-# Deep mutational scanning of MHC-II from a tufted duck
+# Deep mutational scanning of tufted duck MHC-II for mutation effects on H5 HA binding

-This repository has the code and data for analysis of tufted duck MHC-II deep mutational scanning.
+This repository has the code and data for analysis of tufted duck MHC-II deep mutational scanning, including how mutations affect binding to a H5 HA.
 The tufted duck MHC-II sequence used comed from Genscript accessions XP_032061117.1 and XP_032061025.1 for alpha and beta chain, respectively.

 For rendering of key results and an easy-to-interpret summary, see the documentation of the analysis at [https://dms-vep.org/Tufted-duck-MHCII-DMS/](https://dms-vep.org/Tufted-duck-MHCII-DMS/).

+The key results file with the processed measurements is [results/summaries/HA_binding.csv](results/summaries/HA_binding.csv).

 ## Organization of this repo